formkit/docs-content/inputs/unit.md

 ::ReferenceTable
 ---
 input: "unit"
 data: [
   {
     prop: "unit",
-    type: "string",
+    type: "string | undefined",
-    default: "percent",
+    description: "Set the specified unit to use for this input.
+If undefined, will allow for unitless values."
-    description: "Set the specified unit to use for this input" },
+  },
   {
     prop: "displayLocale",